 Jean Pierre Norblin de la Gourdaine (aka Jean Pierre Norblin de la Gordaine) (1745–1830)

-Etching and drypoint on ivory wove (China) paper with small margins and backed with a support sheet.
+Etching and drypoint on ivory wove (China) paper with a small margin around the platemark and backed with a support sheet.

 The British Museum offers the following description of this print:

-I am selling this small jewel of an etching by one of the most important artists of the Enlightenment in Poland for AU$322 (currently US$228.60/EUR203.72/GBP175.22 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this small jewel of an etching—the oval image is approximately the size of a thumbprint—by one of the most important artists of the Enlightenment in Poland for AU$280 (currently US$200.89/EUR169.57/GBP153.52 at the time of posting this print) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this small masterwork from the 1700s following in the tradition of Rembrandt's use of dramatic (chiaroscuro) lighting, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this small masterwork from the 1700s in the final state where the portrayed man has a full beard unlike the earlier two states where it “grew” from the first state where this man was beardless, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold